Erhesvara/Collection-Of-Videos/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+_run the app.py_

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Install the requiremets.txt in your pycharm to get started

+Check if the list in the requirments are complete and installed using:

 * npm
   ```sh
   npm install npm@latest -g
   ```

+This is an example of how to list things you need to use the software and how to install them.

 ### Installation